cloudera/flink-tutorials/flink-simple-tutorial/README.md

 ## Application main class

-A Flink application has to define a main class that will be executed on the client side on job submission.
-The main class will define the application pipeline that is going to be executed on the cluster.
+A Flink application as any regular Java program has to define a class that is the entry point for the execution.
+This entry point is executed on the client side, reads the local configuration and assembles the Flink pipeline which is then submitted to the cluster for execution.

-Our main class is the `HeapMonitorPipeline` which contains a main method like any standard Java application.
-The arguments passed to our main method will be determined by us when we use the Flink client.
-We use the  `ParameterTool` utility to conveniently pass parameters to our job that we can use in our operator implementations.
+In our tutorial this entry point is the `HeapMonitorPipeline` class, which contains a main function like any standard Java application.
+The program arguments passed to the `flink run` command are received directly by this main method.
+To be able to conveniently name these arguments on the command line and pass them in any order we use the `ParameterTool` utility.

-The first thing you need to do is to create `StreamExecutionEnvironment`.
+The first thing you need to do is to create a `StreamExecutionEnvironment`.
 This class can be used to create datastreams and to configure important job parameters.
 For example, checkpointing behavior that guarantees data consistency for the application.

 ```java
 final StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();